fpaupier/pi-mask-detection/readme.md

 # On my main development machine:
+I provide you with two pretrained models, a widely available face detection model (`ssd_mobilenet_v2`) and a binary classifier _mask/no mask_ I trained.
+(See under the `models/` folder°.
+They are optimized to run on the Coral USB edge TPU accelerator.
 Retraining an image classification model - here binary classifier mask/no_mask [Coral - retrain classification](https://coral.ai/docs/edgetpu/retrain-classification/#requirements)

 # Training process for mak/no mask binary classifier